sunilpatil1481/EPassportManagementSystem/README.md

 All the webapages are responsive on any kind of devices like android IPAds and desktops.

-Technologies Used for front end--HTML CSS Bootstap
+Technologies Used for front end--HTML CSS Bootstrap

 Technologies Used for back end--java servlets and My sql